openshift/ansible-service-broker/docs/specifications/broker-authentication.md

 ### Service Catalog Basic Auth

-The Service Catalog calls [req.SetBasicAuth(c.username, c.password)](https://github.com/kubernetes-incubator/service-catalog/blob/master/pkg/brokerapi/openservicebroker/open_service_broker_client.go#L121) when calling teh broker.
+The Service Catalog calls [req.SetBasicAuth(c.username, c.password)](https://github.com/kubernetes-incubator/service-catalog/blob/master/pkg/brokerapi/openservicebroker/open_service_broker_client.go#L121) when calling the broker.

-This is done by creating a secret with the username and password in it.
-Then referencing said secret in the `authInfo` field when creating the `Broker` resource in the Service Catalog.
+We will create a secret with the username and password in it.
+Then specify said secret in the `authInfo` field when creating the `Broker` resource in the Service Catalog.

 ```yaml